ANIMALS

 boasts the single largest population of elephants

-you are almost guaranteed to see lion and leopard
+and you are almost guaranteed to see lion and

-while staying there plus a zebra, giraffe, eland,
+leopard while staying there plus a zebra, giraffe,

 During

-they hop around in the headlights.
-Genet, lynx,
+kangaroos as they hop around in the headlights.

 There

-soar and others who prefer to keep their feet
+who soar and others who prefer to keep their

-on the ground.
-Circling in the thermals you will
+feet on the ground.
+Circling in the thermals

 |